www-Day-Dream/SPZ2MMHookGen/README.md

 Implements the `MonoMod.RuntimeDetour.HookGen` as a Shapez 2 built-in `IPatcher`.

+Also adds MonoMod/Mono.Cecil/HarmonyX to a dynamically resolved path so you can use them.
+I recommend referencing those libraries by checking the version under [Third-Party Libraries](#third-party-libraries) and using Nuget to add them as references.

 This allows mod developers to create `NET Standard 2.1` or `NET Framework 4.7.1` libraries with a class that implements Shapez 2's `IMod` and perform event based hooks into Shapez 2's `SPZGameAssembly.dll` & `Core.dll`.